Immune Regulation in Inflammation and Cancer

 Regulatory T (Treg) cell development and function

 Regulatory T (Treg) cells are rare immune cells with powerful suppressive functions.
 Loss of CD4+ Foxp3+ Treg cells results in lethal inflammation, while defects in their function are associated with autoimmunity and allergy.
-Treg cells also suppress immune responses in cancer.
-There is intense medical interest in exploiting the powerful biological functions of Treg cells to treat patients with inflammatory diseases, transplantation and cancer.
-However, most efforts have thusfar been disappointing.
-We aim to better define mechanisms of Treg development and function, to identify new ways of exploiting or blocking the suppressive function of Treg cells in individuals with inflammation and cancer (Fig. 2).
+Treg cells powerfully suppress immune responses in cancer.
+There is intense medical interest in disrupting the immunosuppressive functions of Treg cells in cancer.
+However, efforts to achieve this have thusfar been disappointing.
+We aim to better define mechanisms of Treg development and function, to identify new ways of exploiting or blocking the suppressive function of Treg cells in individuals with inflammation and cancer (Figure 2).

 Immunoregulatory function within the T cell lineage.